Qarman CubeSat: falling into a fireball

 Watch live

-You can follow Qarman’s deployment from the ISS live via the Von Karman Institute’s YouTube channel, from around 10:45 to 11:30 CET.
+Qarman’s deployment from the ISS will be shown live via the Von Karman Institute’s YouTube channel, date and time to follow.

-Note: UPDATE: Qarman deployment has been postponed to the week of 17 February